codurance/site/careers/apprentice.md

 An apprenticeship under Codurance is a process of learning.
 Guided by a dedicated mentor, you will hone the skills that are absolutely essential for a software craftsman.

-Different people have different abilities.
-You might be new to software development, or you might already have some experience.
 As part of your apprenticeship, you'll learn:

   * how to **craft code** that is simple, clean, maintainable and easy to reason about
   * how to orient your **software design** around goals